hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Enables or disables continuing to run Besu if a plugin fails during registration or other startup lifecycle stages.
-If set to `true` and any plugin fails, Besu logs the error and continues running.
+If set to `true` and any plugin fails, Besu logs an error and continues running.
 If set to `false` and any plugin fails, Besu throws a `RuntimeException` and stops running.

 The default is `false`.